idemeum/idemeum.github.io/_pages/mfa.md

       <div class="col-lg-12 mx-auto">
         <h6 class="text-uppercase">How is idemeum different?</h6>
         <h3 class="display-3">We built idemeum to stand out</h3>
         <p class="lead">idemeum is like no other MFA solution on the market.
-We designed completely decentralized architecture that allows idemeum to <strong class="text-primary">deploy in minutes</strong>, <strong class="text-success">eliminate passwords end to end</strong>, <strong class="text-info">protect employees agains identity fraud</strong>, and <strong class="text-default">enable the experience your users will love</strong>.
+We designed completely decentralized architecture that allows idemeum to deploy in minutes, eliminate passwords end to end, protect employees agains identity fraud, and enable the experience your users will love.
         </p>
       </div>
     </div>